Benjamin Netanyahu: Health

 Netanyahu has been suffering from right bundle branch block (RBBB) since around 2003.
 In the first half of 2008, doctors removed a small colon polyp that proved to be benign.
 On 22 July 2023, a pacemaker was implanted in his body.
 A hernia was discovered on him in March 2024.
 In December 2024, his prostate was removed following a urinary tract infection caused by an enlargement.

 His personal physician and close friend is the Romanian-born pediatrist Herman Berkovits.

+Netanyahu was falsely reported as dead in March 2026, and subsequently posted a video mocking the claims, which was verified by Reuters.
+According to i24NEWS, the rumor was started with a false report by Iranian Tasnim News Agency.

+In April 2026, Netanyahu announced that he had been treated for early-stage prostate cancer.
+The Israeli Prime Minister's Office disclosed that he had undergone surgery in December 2024, which was not revealed then.

+In August 2026, Netanyahu claimed that the Iranian regime attempted to murder one of his children.